 can say with certainty that a krill oil product from one company is superior

-krill oil product from a different company.
+to one from a different company.

-Krill oil or fish oil?
+Krill or fish oil?
+Which is better?

-supplement than fish oil or vice versa.
-Fish oil has a higher percentage of EPA and DHA fatty acids,
+The latter has a higher percentage of EPA and DHA fatty acids,

-however krill oil has the advantage of having astaxanthin, an
+however krill oil has the advantage of having

 important antioxidant, vitamins A and D, and possibly other nutrients such